Gallery Exhibition

 Year: 2025

-Three constellation forms, traced in white, appear alongside animations of their circle-based scaffolds (yellow) and the corresponding contact graphs (blue), where each vertex represents a circle and each edge marks a tangency.
+Three constellation forms, traced in white, appear alongside animations of their circle-based scaffolds in yellow and corresponding contact graphs in blue.
+Each vertex represents a circle, and each edge marks a tangency.

-These constellations are traced via Euler tours, each covering every segment once.
-Different heuristics—such as taking the smallest turn or the longest next edge—produce distinct tracings, hinting at a broader idea: representing constellations as graphs gives us access to the language and tools of graph theory, and exploring them through code reveals new ways to see and understand them.
+The constellations are traced through Euler tours, each covering every segment once.
+Different heuristics, such as taking the smallest turn or longest next edge, produce distinct paths through the same pattern.
+These tracings suggest a broader idea: representing constellations as graphs opens them to the language and tools of graph theory, while exploring them through code reveals new ways to see and understand them.

 Projection II: Discovery